Bridlington: Landmarks

 Bridlington Priory, also known as the Priory Church of St Mary, is a Grade I listed building named after the Augustinian Priory on which it was built.
 It was once fortified; the Bayle (gate) nearby is what remains of that fortification and also a Grade I listed building.
 It has a ring of eight bells (tenor c.
 24 cwt, 05 t) with a long draft.
 It also has a large four-manual organ that boasts the widest "scaled" 32-foot reed (contra tuba) in the United Kingdom.
 Bridlington's war memorial is located in a triangular patch of garden at the junction of Prospect Street and Wellington Road.
 It was unveiled on 10 July 1921 by Captain S. H. Radcliffe, C. M. G., R. N.

 Bridlington Cemetery in Sewerby Road dates from the 19th century and includes 73 Commonwealth War Graves.
 The Grade II listed Gothic cemetery chapels, gatehouse and lodge were built in 1869 by the architect Alfred Smith of Nottingham.

 Bridlington Spa opened in 1896, when Bridlington in its heyday was a leading entertainment resort and a nationally famous dance venue, where many well-known entertainers appeared, including David Bowie and Morrissey.
 By 2005 the condition of the building had deteriorated to a point where East Riding of Yorkshire Council had to undertake a thorough refurbishment in 2006–2008.
 It has since begun to attract well-known names again: in 2013 indie rock bands the Kaiser Chiefs and Kasabian, Irish band The Script and Joe McElderry all performed there.

 In 2014 blue plaques went up for Herman Darewski, composer and conductor of light music, and Wallace Hartley, leader of the orchestra playing as the Titanic sank.
 Hartley had led an orchestra in the town in 1902.
 Darewski was musical director for the town in 1924–1926 and 1933–1939.

+Bridlington has several notable public artworks along the seafront.
+'Promenade' by Bruce McLean and Mel Gooding with architects Bauman Lyon runs the length of the South Foreshore and encompasses beach huts, a metal sculpture and public showers as well as a nautical mile of text that references aspects of the locale.
+It was completed in 1998 and won the RIBA 'Building of the Year'.